sparkfun/SparkFun_IoT_Node_LoRaWAN/docs/uf2.md

-The SparkFun IoT Node-LoRaWAN™ uses a UF2 bootloader for easy flashing/uploading of code to the board.
+The SparkFun IoT Node for LoRaWAN® uses a UF2 bootloader for easy flashing/uploading of code to the board.
 The UF2 bootloader causes the board to show up on your computer as a USB storage device and does <b>not</b> require any drivers for Windows, Mac OSX, and Linux.
 This bootloader is used for uploading in both the Pico SDK and MicroPython development environments so let's take a brief look at how to enter bootload mode.

 ## What is UF2?